Travel & conservation company, since 1991

 Some of my thoughts:

 There is no doubt that this is a complex issue.
-But, as is so often the case, it is possible to rise above the emotion and complexities to single out the elephant in the room.
+But, as is often the case, it is possible to rise above the emotion and complexities to single out the elephant in the room.

-When it comes to wild lions, it has become clear that the theory of a well-managed and sustainable trophy hunting industry is just that – theory.
+When it comes to wild free-roaming lions, it has become clear that the theory of a well-managed and sustainable trophy hunting industry is just that – theory.
 In practice, except for a few well-managed areas, the trophy hunting of wild lions is speeding up the demise of wild populations across Africa.
-Please do read the USFW report if you would like further evidence for this.
+Please read the USFW report if you would like further evidence for this.

 Keep the passion

-To comment on this story: Download our app here - it's a troll-free safe place 🙂.
+To comment on this story: Login (or sign up) to our app here - it's a troll-free safe place 🙂.

-• Travel with us.
 Travel in Africa is about knowing when and where to go, and with whom.
-A few weeks too early / late and a few kilometres off course and you could miss the greatest show on Earth.
+A few weeks too early/late or a few kilometres off course, and you could miss the greatest show on Earth.
 And wouldn’t that be a pity?
-Browse our famous packages for experience-based safaris, search for our current special offers and check out our camps & lodges for the best prices.

 [wpforms id="152903"]

-<div class="wpforms-container wpforms-container-full" id="wpforms-152903"><form id="wpforms-form-152903" class="wpforms-validate wpforms-form wpforms-ajax-form" data-formid="152903" method="post" enctype="multipart/form-data" action="/stories/lions-trophy-hunting-and-the-us-government-the-27-facts-you-need-to-know/" data-token="2051f2c4a86c0c5e98a6f7a05d03cdd4"><noscript class="wpforms-error-noscript">Please enable JavaScript in your browser to complete this form.</noscript><div class="wpforms-field-container"><div id="wpforms-152903-field_1-container" class="wpforms-field wpforms-field-email" data-field-id="1"><label class="wpforms-field-label wpforms-label-hide" for="wpforms-152903-field_1">Email Address <span class="wpforms-required-label">*</span></label><input type="email" id="wpforms-152903-field_1" class="wpforms-field-medium wpforms-field-required" name="wpforms[fields][1]" placeholder="Email " required></div></div><div class="wpforms-submit-container"><input type="hidden" name="wpforms[id]" value="152903"><input type="hidden" name="wpforms[author]" value="122"><input type="hidden" name="wpforms[post_id]" value="61442"><button type="submit" name="wpforms[submit]" id="wpforms-submit-152903" class="wpforms-submit" data-alt-text="Sending..." data-submit-text="Subscribe" aria-live="assertive" value="wpforms-submit">Subscribe</button><img src="https://africageographic.com/wp-content/plugins/wpforms/assets/images/submit-spin.svg" class="wpforms-submit-spinner" style="display: none;" width="26" height="26" alt="Loading"></div></form></div> <!-- .wpforms-container -->
+<div class="wpforms-container wpforms-container-full" id="wpforms-152903"><form id="wpforms-form-152903" class="wpforms-validate wpforms-form wpforms-ajax-form" data-formid="152903" method="post" enctype="multipart/form-data" action="/stories/lions-trophy-hunting-and-the-us-government-the-27-facts-you-need-to-know" data-token="37a996c04fbc13674f72f655fba15e27"><noscript class="wpforms-error-noscript">Please enable JavaScript in your browser to complete this form.</noscript><div class="wpforms-field-container"><div id="wpforms-152903-field_1-container" class="wpforms-field wpforms-field-email" data-field-id="1"><label class="wpforms-field-label wpforms-label-hide" for="wpforms-152903-field_1">Email Address <span class="wpforms-required-label">*</span></label><input type="email" id="wpforms-152903-field_1" class="wpforms-field-medium wpforms-field-required" name="wpforms[fields][1]" placeholder="Email " required></div></div><div class="wpforms-submit-container"><input type="hidden" name="wpforms[id]" value="152903"><input type="hidden" name="wpforms[author]" value="122"><input type="hidden" name="wpforms[post_id]" value="61442"><button type="submit" name="wpforms[submit]" id="wpforms-submit-152903" class="wpforms-submit" data-alt-text="Sending..." data-submit-text="Subscribe" aria-live="assertive" value="wpforms-submit">Subscribe</button><img src="https://africageographic.com/wp-content/plugins/wpforms/assets/images/submit-spin.svg" class="wpforms-submit-spinner" style="display: none;" width="26" height="26" alt="Loading"></div></form></div> <!-- .wpforms-container -->